 As part of application assessment, we require all students to provide the name and contact details of an academic reference.
 We will contact them directly to request a recommendation.
 This is a mandatory requirement for all applications; no place will be offered until this has been received, assessed and the application thus approved.

 When is the application deadline?

-Winter: The application deadline for the Winter programme is the Nov 30 2017.
+Winter: The application deadline for the Winter program is the Nov prior to the program.